splunk/splunk-platform-automator/ROADMAP.md

 ## Fixes

-* Find a propre fix/workaround for the clock skew without virtualbox additions
 * org_all_forwarder_outputs should output to all indexers. does only use first cluster in multicluster config
-* remove [splunk_env_name:vars] from the ansible inventory
 * Better error handling and logic checking for config file
   * Check in Vagrantfile, if listed idxc is defined
 * Output of ansible for /etc/hosts has to much in it, find better way